marinehadd/aws-cloudops-networking/content/Day 1 - Networking foundations/Subnetting.md

 A network (or LAN) is defined by a a block of IP addresses called a CIDR block, from which every host in the network receives an IP address.

 A CIDR indicates the size of a network, and networks are calculated with subnetting.
 Subnetting allows the segmentation of a bigger network in smaller networks.
-For example, a company could have different departments (HR, Finances, etc) and therefore wish to seggregate their corporate network based on these departments.
+For example, a company could have different departments (HR, Finances, etc) and therefore wish to segregate their corporate network based on these departments.
 So, each department will be allocated a portion of the big network (CIDR).

 <img src='/images/segmentation.png' width='400px'>

 <h3> Anatomy of a an IP address: </h3>

 An IP address is made of 4 octets, 1 octet equals to 8 bits.
-So the maximum lenght of an IP address is 32 bits.
+So the maximum length of an IP address is 32 bits.

 IP addresses are translated from binaries, so each number represents an octet and an octet ranges from 0 to 255.